Skip to content

 Bordeaux (30 minutes by car), Gironde

 Château Lagorce pairs a 15th-century tower with metre-thick walls and a 1766 main building, 30 minutes from Bordeaux in Nouvelle-Aquitaine, with a Napoleon III stone staircase and a Louis XIV panelled dining room.
 The all-inclusive package bundles sole use of the whole château, twenty-two en-suite bedrooms for a 2-night stay, the wedding meal with wine, tables, chairs, and tableware, wedding planning assistance, and lanterns and fairy lights.
-It sleeps 50 and hosts up to 150 seated.
-The standard package is €42,800.
-It featured on Channel 4 Chateau DIY.

 Why We Love It